hobg0blin/artsby/README.md

 It’s a bit messy and there’s some code in there that’s not being used but may be useful to you (like hiding the header).
 At any rate, I thought I’d put it out there in the hopes it’s useful to someone.

-This uses the [anti-capitalist software license](https://anticapitalist.software/) so make sure to keep your capitalism out of my software.

 ## Setup